paulotrinn/aight/README.md

 1. Go to Settings → Devices & Services
 2. Click "Add Integration"
-3. Search for "AI Configuration Assistant"
+3. Search for "Aight" or "AI Configuration Assistant"
 4. Follow the setup wizard

 ### Step 2: Configure Your LLM Provider